Hospice NZ exists to lead the hospice movement to ensure that every New Zealander has access to quality palliative care.

 Anne joined the team at Hospice NZ in January 2011.
 Anne is an experienced palliative care nurse, with her most recent role being the Palliative Care Nurse Consultant with Christchurch Hospital Palliative Care team.
 Anne's particular areas of passion are older person’s health and education.

 Rachel joined the team at Hospice NZ in 2004 after spending three years as a fundraiser with Mary Potter Hospice.
 Rachel has a Diploma in Business majoring in Marketing.
 Prior to joining hospice, Rachel spent two years as a fundraiser for the New Zealand Red Cross in the Otago Southland region.

 Rachael Crombie - Membership Projects Coordinator

 Rachael joined us in August 2009 from The Royal NZ Foundation of the Blind, where she had spent several years in a role providing practical support around daily living and mobility to students and their families.
 Prior to this Rachael worked in education and physiotherapy roles.
-Rachael has a Bachelor of Physiotherapy and a Post Graduate Diploma in Rehabilitation.
+Rachael has a Bachelor of Physiotherapy and Post Graduate Diplomas in Rehabilitation and Public Health.

 Mandy joined the Hospice NZ team in April 2013 as Executive Assistant to the CEO.
 Prior to joining Hospice NZ Mandy was living in Christchurch and worked as an Administrator for the Canterbury DHB.
 Mandy has a BA in Social Policy and Political Science from Victoria University and has a professional background in social policy work.